shailesh1729/tisp/book/clustering/cluster_intro.md

 Distances and similarities are essentially reciprocal concepts.
-In distance based clustering, we group the points into $K$ clusters such that the distance among points in the same group is significantly smaller than those between clusters.
+In distance based clustering, we group the points into $k$ clusters such that the distance among points in the same group is significantly smaller than those between clusters.

 In similarity based clustering,